epimorphics/hmlr-apps-feature-tests/readme.md

 ### Building a test container from scratch

-The docker file that defines the container is `docker/Dockerfile`
+`test-container-image` will build the test container image locally.

-`bin/dkr-build-test-container` will build a local container image.
+`release-test-container` will push a locally built container image to the LR EKS container registry.

-`bin/dkr-login ; bin/push-test-container` will push the local test container image to the Docker registry.
 The registry will not allow redefining an existing tag so the container version defined in `bin/dkr-config` must be updated before the the new container image is built and pushed.